 Settlement for former pitcher for St. Louis Cardinals

 In September of 1994 Joe Magrane and his wife Renee were driving on Wild Horse Creek Road, returning home from dinner when their car fell into a ditch on the roadway.
 The developer of a subdivision and its excavation contractor were in the process of creating an entrance way to a new subdivision and had cut 8 inches into the asphalt roadway.
 The tires on the right side of Joe’s car drove into the 6 inch deep ditch.
-When Joe reacted he pulled his car back across the roadway and into a tree.
+When Joe reacted, he pulled his car back across the roadway and into a tree.
 The airbag on his steering wheel deployed and sent his left elbow crashing through the driver’s side window.
 Joe sustained a laceration a tendon in his left elbow.
 Not a major injury unless you are a Major League pitcher.
 Joe’s career was not the same after the accident.
 He did not play in the Major League in 1995 and made a brief comeback with the Chicago White Sox in 1996.
-Tim Gallagher represented Joe and Renee in a personal injury lawsuit filed in St. Louis County.
-Tim aggressively pursued the case and achieved a favorable settlement the week before trial.
+Tim represented Joe and Renee in a personal injury lawsuit filed in St. Louis County.
+Tim aggressively pursued the case and achieved a favorable settlement the week before trial in December, 1997.
+Case 21686173

 Case that reversed 150 years of legal precedence